 If there is one thing I LOVE in design, it’s character.
 True story: I once chose not to buy a very lovely house that checked all the boxes simply because it was too perfect and lacked quirks and charm.
 My town has so many beautiful carefully preserved historic homes and buildings and I love to admire them.
 Unfortunately, we can’t all live in old homes with architectural details and stories the walls could tell.
-So, if you are building a house or live in a newer home that needs a touch more personality, I have some ideas for you.
+So, if you are building a house or living in a newer home that needs a touch more personality, I have some ideas for you.
 And many of these will make your home more appealing to buyers which means they will increase the value of your home!

 Both sets of my children’s grandparents live within 5 minutes of our house.
 We wanted them to grow up with deep roots, family values, and a village of love and support.
 There was no better place to do that than right here.
-My husband, Cody and I completed construction of our home in October of 2019.
+My husband, Cody, and I completed construction of our home in October of 2019.
 I have a Master’s degree in Architecture and designed this house for my family.
 We did the general contracting and some of the work ourselves.
-It was a labor of love, and we poured our blood, sweat and tears into it.
+It was a labor of love, and we poured our blood, sweat, and tears into it.
 Even though our house is newly built, I wanted to make sure it looked classic and full of character.
-It was important to me to include architectural elements that would add texture, warmth, and reference the local historic vernacular.
+It was important to me to include architectural elements that would add texture, and warmth, and reference the local historic vernacular.

 All the photos in this article are of my own new construction home (2019) which is the Century Oak Farmhouse Floor Plan available on the website HERE.

 Firstly, this is not about changing a home’s inherent style.
 There are architectural elements that tell us what style a home is.
-They are part of its “bones” and built into the shape.
+They are part of its “bones” and are built into the shape.
 If you can look at your house and can say, it’s Craftsman, Victorian, or Mid-century Modern, etc. then your house has an architectural style.
 Character is probably already built-in and defined for your home.
 If you have a home with this kind of intrinsic style, don’t try to change it to a different style.
 However, many other homes lack these cues and are blank slates with plenty of flexibility to take your ideas and run!
-Many new-builds, and most builder-grade tract homes fall into this latter category.
+Many new-builds and most builder-grade tract homes fall into this latter category.
 If your home is builder basic, lacking inherent character, or if you’re building a new home, the following are some simple ways you can achieve that custom look with little to no demo, and add that missing charm to your house.

 I firmly believe that wall treatments give a home timeless character and beauty.
-Even in a mostly white home, the texture created by these wall treatments render so much interest.
+Even in a mostly white home, the texture created by these wall treatments renders so much interest.
 Board-and-batten, planking, shiplap, panel molding, plaster, and beadboard are some of my favorites.
 They all have historical uses which is why adding them, even in more modern applications, contributes to the overall atmosphere in the home.
 This is definitely something that increases your home’s value.

 Many homes these days are built without door and window casing, and even without baseboards.
 If you’re going for a clean, modern look, that works in your favor.
 However, if you want to add more historic detail, some well-designed door and window trim will give that extra touch.
 Observe the casings around doors and windows of historic homes you love for inspiration.